The Inception of the Sunni-Shi’i (Shia) Divide

 III- Muawiyah’s Rebellious and Ali’s Assassination

 Muawiyah refused loyalty to Imam Ali as the new Caliph and accused him of not avenging Uthman’s assassination.
 A series of letters between Ali and Muawiyah aiming at reconciliation before the violent encounter of Siffin did not prove fruitful.
 The latter ordered clergies to curse Imam Ali in the Friday congregational prayers.
 Each side prepared an army for combat at the Battle of Siffin (657 CE).
-Even though he was on the victorious side, to stop the blood-shedding, Imam Ali agreed to negotiate with Muawiyah.
-Ali’s supporters (al-Khawareg) disagreed with Ali’s negotiation choice.
+Even though he was on the victorious side, Imam Ali agreed to negotiate with Muawiyah to stop the blood-shedding.
+Ali’s supporters (al-Khawareg) disagreed with Ali’s choice of negotiation.
 They plotted to assassinate both Muawiyah and Ali.
 They did kill Ali (661 CE), but Muawiyah was only injured and later recovered from his wounds.

 IV- Imam Hassan Becomes the Fifth Caliph

-Hassan Ibn Ali became the next Caliph after his father was murdered.
+Ploters murdered Imam Ali, and Hassan Ibn Ali became the next Caliph.
 All Muslims nominated him except Muawiyah.
 Rather than conflicting with Muawiyah, Imam Hassan followed in his father’s footsteps and chose to save the Muslims’ blood and unity.
-His settlement conditions with Muawiyah were documented in an agreement that: 1) Hassan abdicates to Muawiyah, and the latter becomes the Caliph, 2) Imam Hassan will be the Caliph after Muawiyah’s death, and or the Ummah shall choose the next Caliph, and 3) The cursing of Imam Ali shall be stopped during Friday prayers that had been mandated on congregations by Muawiyah.
+He agreed with Muawiyah to 1) Hassan abdicate to Muawiyah, and the latter becomes the Caliph; 2) Imam Hassan will be the Caliph after Muawiyah’s death, and or the Ummah shall choose the next Caliph, and 3) stop the cursing of Imam Ali shall be stopped during Friday prayers that had been mandated on congregations by Muawiyah.

-Many Muslims believe that Muawiyah plotted for Imam Hassan to be poisoned by his wife, Ja’da bint al-Ash’ath (670 CE).
+Many Muslims believe that Muawiyah plotted for Imam Hassan’s poisoning by his wife, Ja’da bint al-Ash’ath (670 CE).
 In 680 CE, Muawiyah violated Imam Hassan’s accord and appointed his son Yazid I to the Caliphate post.
 The Muslim Ummah was not content about Yazid’s I appointment.
-Aside from turning the governing system into a dictatorship, Yazid, I was known to be corrupt, a drunk, a womanizer, and an immoral man.
+Aside from turning the governing system into a dictatorship, Yazid, the First, was known to be corrupt, a drunk, a womanizer, and an immoral man.

 V- Massacre of the Household of the Prophet